Coronavirus latest: Germany pledges billions in financial aid | DW | 13.03.2020

 09:40 The northern German state of Lower Saxony said all schools and kindergartens would close from Monday until the end of Easter break in mid-April.

-Follow DW Sports for more on how the coronavirus is affecting sports around the world.
+Follow DW Sports for more on how the coronavirus is affecting sports around the worldincluding news on UEFA's Champions League.

 09:05 The coronavirus is causing disruptions to supply changes around the world.
 DW spoke the CEO of Otto International about the pandemic's effects.